Jeffery Zeigler: White Man Arrested For Shooting At Lost Black Teen Who Came To His Door Asking For Directions

 Authorities said that the 53-year-old Zeigler was not adept at handling the shotgun and had trouble firing it, allowing the boy to run away and be missed by the shot.
 The teenager later came across police who had been called, telling them that he was not breaking into the home.

-The 53-year-old Zeigler is standing by his story, however.
+Fifty-three-year-old Zeigler is standing by his story, however.

 “There’s a lot more to the story than what’s being told and I believe that will come out in court,” he said in court this week.
 “I was in bed yesterday morning and my wife came screaming and crying…”